 We know that Dionysius Exiguus reckoned Christ’s birth to have occurred in 754 AUC, making it equal to AD 1.
 However, as I already mentioned, Christ was born during the time of Herod the Great, who certainly died in 749 or 750 AUC.
 Therefore, we can prove that Christ's birth actually occurred no later than 750 AUC.
 Because of this mistake regarding the date of Christ's birth, our calendar is off by about four years.
-In other words, if Christ was born as late as 750 AUC that would place the Nativity shortly before the year 4 BC.
-That means that if the current year is 2010, then it is actually 2014 or so.
-Therefore, if you are all caught up in the hype about 2012, then you should understand that 2012 has already passed!
+In other words, if Christ was born as late as 750 AUC, that would place the Nativity shortly before the year 4 BC.
+That means that if the current year is 2015, then it is actually 2019 or so.

 In John’s epistle, written during the first century, he said it was the last hour when he wrote: “Children, it is the last hour; and just as you heard that antichrist is coming, even now many antichrists have appeared; from this we know that it is the last hour.”
 (1Jo 2:18).
 So the last days really began during the first century AD.
 And if we were in the last hour then, we know for certain that we are now in the final minute before Christ’s return.